 *Note: This post is being continuously updated to reflect changes in national policy around the scope of practice.
-Last updated: April 15, 2019
+Last updated: May 21, 2019

 The National Nurse-Led Care Consortium is tracking legislation across the country aimed at allowing nurse practitioners to practice independently of physician supervision, to the full scope of their education and training.
 Nationally, 22 states and DC already have full practice authority in place.
 Because this is a state issue, each bill requires a different level of rigor for transition to independent practice.
 NNCC will be monitoring these bills and any others introduced throughout each state’s legislative session.

-Senate Bill 25 passed the Senate Committee on Consumer Protection and Professional Licensure on March 27.
+Senate Bill 25 passed the Senate with a vote of 44-6 on June 12.
 The bill, which passed the Senate in the previous legislative session but died in the House, would require 3,600 hours of collaborative practice over three years.
-A companion bill, House Bill 100, was introduced in the House on April 9 and assigned to the House Professional Licensure Committee on April 15.
+A companion bill, House Bill 100, was introduced in the House on April 9.
+Both bills now sit in the House Professional Licensure committee.
 Pennsylvania’s legislative session adjourns December 31, 2019.

 House Bill 1867 and Senate Bill 1330 were referred to the Joint Committee on Public Health on January 22, 2019.
 The bills would remove all prescribing restrictions for nurse practitioners, making Massachusetts a full practice authority state.
 Massachusetts’ legislative session adjourns December 31, 2019.

 House Bill 185 and Senate Bill 143 both sit in committee in their respective chambers.
 While the bills could significantly expand NP practice in North Carolina, more clarification is needed to describe the relationship between nurse practitioners and physicians after passage.
 North Carolina’s legislative session ends July 12, 2019.